LISTEN TO MY LATEST PODCAST EPISODE

 Once manufacturing is complete, a final review takes place.
 Every detail, from seams to stitches, is checked to identify any imperfections before the garments are ready to hit the market.

-I know you got this!
+You got this!